Best drive Defensive & Advance Driving School

 Wear Your Seatbelt at All Times

 Seatbelts save lives.
-This rule applies to both drivers and passengers.
+This rule is for the driver and passenger.

 • Check your seatbelt